 Using Zenaton has allowed us to quickly iterate on each process to better suit our customers' needs and add new ones as new problems became apparent.

-For the tech team, Zenaton workflows have made it easy to iterate on custom rules within their application and react to customer needs and trends without wasting time on maintenance and troubleshooting.
+For the tech team, Zenaton workflows have made it easy to iterate on custom rules within their application and react to customer trends without wasting time on maintenance and troubleshooting.
 This has freed them up to work on new features and core logic.